Permethrin

 New Treatment Approaches

-2. Alternative Anticonvulsants: The efficacy of newer antiepileptics such as levetiracetam and gabapentin in controlling permethrin-induced seizures is being evaluated.
+2. Alternative anticonvulsants: The efficacy of newer antiepileptics such as levetiracetam and gabapentin in controlling permethrin-induced Seizures is being evaluated.
 Initial results show promising outcomes, especially in therapy-resistant cases.

 Molecular Mechanisms